 - How can you optimize the user experience?
 If you don’t want users to authenticate manually and you have a public key infrastructure, you can implement certificate authentication.
 Another option is to implement Kerberos or SAML single sign-on (SSO) so that users can access multiple services and applications after logging in to just one.
 If your network requires additional security, you can combine certificate authentication with interactive (challenge-response) authentication.

 - Do you require special user accounts that you don’t manage through the directory servers that your organization reserves for regular accounts?
 For example, you might define a superuser account that is local to the firewall so that you can access the firewall even if the directory server is down.
 You can configure Local Authentication for these special-purpose accounts.External Authentication Services are usually preferable to local authentication because they provide central account management, reliable authentication services, and usually logging and troubleshooting features.

 For end users only, consider:

 - Which services and applications are more sensitive than others?
 For example, you might want stronger authentication for key financial documents than for search engines.
 To protect your most sensitive services and applications, you can configure Multi-Factor Authentication (MFA) to ensure that each user authenticates using multiple methods (factors) when accessing those services and applications.
 To accommodate a variety of security needs, Configure Authentication Policy rules that trigger MFA or single factor authentication (such as login credentials or certificates) based on specific services, applications, and end users.
-Other ways to reduce your attack surface include network segmentation and user groups for whitelist applications.
+Other ways to reduce your attack surface include network segmentation and user groups for allowed applications.